boschrexroth/ctrlx-automation-sdk/samples-python/datalayer.remote.debug/README.md

 The file .vscode/launch.json contains launch configurations for remote debugging.

-We assume to debug the snap on a ctrlX ctrlX CORE^virtual^ with port forwarding click the launch icon on the side bar and select configuration 'Remote ctrlX COREvirtual - Port forwarding'.
+We assume to debug the snap on a ctrlX ctrlX CORE<sup>virtual</sup> with port forwarding click the launch icon on the side bar and select configuration 'Remote ctrlX COREvirtual - Port forwarding'.

 The debugging client of Visual Studio Code will connect to the waiting server and debugging will start.